Dwolla/v2-ach-api-docs/source/includes/_fundingsrcs.md

 # Funding sources

-Add and retrieve ACH bank account information via funding sources.
-Funding sources can be created for both the [Dwolla Master Account](#create-a-funding-source-for-an-account) and [Customer](#create-a-funding-source-for-a-customer) resources.
+The Funding Sources resource represents payment accounts that can be used to send and/or receive funds transfers.
+Funding sources are relational to either a [Dwolla Master Account](#create-a-funding-source-for-an-account) or [Customer](#create-a-funding-source-for-a-customer) and can be used to reference details on a payment account.

 ### Funding source types

-The two funding source types available with a Dwolla integration include a `bank`, and the Dwolla `balance`.
+The three funding source types available with a Dwolla integration include a `bank`, the Dwolla `balance`, and a debit `card`.
 Type `bank` represents any bank account attached as a funding source to Account and Customer resources.
 Type `balance` represents the Dwolla Balance made available to Account and Verified Customer resources.
+Type `card` represents a reloadable prepaid or bank-issued debit card that can be used as a funding source type to receive funds in near real-time.

 ##### Balance funding source